SilkRose/Pony/stories/metal-magic/metal-magic.md

 Everypony stomped in appreciation before exchanging pleasantries and goodbyes.

-Iron saw everypony off with a smile before returning to her office to sit down, breathing a sign of relief at a tour well taken.
+Iron saw everypony off with a smile before returning to her office to sit down, breathing a sigh of relief at a tour well taken.

 Then she remembered she never took the vests and hard hats back from the guests.